 Stay true to you.
 Honour your needs.
 Create agreements in your relationships.
 Stand the-fuck-up for yourself.

 We must stay the course.
-It’s SO EASY to just go back to the habits and life that led to us to to the moment where we woke up and realized that we weren’t happy and life was meant to feel fucking good.
+It’s SO EASY to just go back to the habits and life that led to us to the moment where we woke up and realized that we weren’t happy.
 It’s easy to do more shots, to try to hump away our pain, to take that job that doesn’t fulfill us or to say yes to a relationship with someone who just isn’t it.
 We have to live a life that is in alignment with our integrity and our hearts.

 How we want to feel has to be more important than the fear that we’ll never feel that way.
 What we choose demonstrates whether we’re living a life moving in the direction of our dreams, or our excuses.
 We can’t do both, so choose wisely.